 The first step to diagnose and receive kyphosis treatment is to observe and measure the curve of the spine.
 Our specialists may also recommend an X-ray.

-- Observation: In some cases, especially for children, we may want to continuously check in with the spine growth to determine if future treatment will be necessary.
+- Observation: In some cases, especially for children, we may want to continuously check the spine growth to determine if future treatment will be necessary.

 - Bracing: A brace may be worn to prevent further curving in patients still growing.